LucasMazza42/LucasMazza42/README.md

 Hi!
+My name is Lucas, and I am currently a senior at Purdue University studying: data science, statistics, and entrepreneurship
 - 🔭 I’m currently working on researching renewable energy.
 - 🌱 I’m currently learning to work with financial data.
 - 👯 I’m looking to collaborate on new projects.